Tom-Bom-badil/home-assistant_helios-vallox/readme.md

-This is the HA-adaption of my Python script that used to work in my old home automation system for >10 years.
-During that time, users have confirmed that the following models are compatible to the protocol implemented in this custom component:
+This is the HA-adaption of my Python script that used to work in my previous home automation system for >10 years (see here, also for Wiki, docs and how-to's - it will take a bit until I moved everything over here).
+Users have confirmed that the following models are compatible to the protocol implemented in this custom component:

 - Helios EC 200 Pro R/L
 - Helios EC 200 Pro R/L